umbrellio/rabbit_messaging/README.md

   exchange_name: 'fanout', # default is fine too
   confirm_select: true, # setting this to false grants you great speed up and absolutelly no guarantees
   headers: { "foo" => "bar" }, # custom arguments for routing, default is {}
+  message_id: "asdadsadsad", # A unique identifier such as a UUID that your application can use to identify the message.
 )
 ```